ariga/atlas-examples/atlashcl/schema-apply-sql/README.md

-### Example for versioned migration using SQL schema
+### Example for declarative migrations using SQL schema

 1\.
 Log in using `atlas login`.